wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-48!

+-   !begin-bullet!
--   Added tidiers for "plm" (panel linear model) objects from the plm package.
+    Added tidiers for "plm" (panel linear model) objects from the plm package.

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy.coeftest` for coeftest objects from the lmtest package.
+    Added `tidy.coeftest` for coeftest objects from the lmtest package.

+    !end-bullet!
+-   !begin-bullet!
--   Set up `tidy.lm` to work with "mlm" (multiple linear model) objects (those with multiple response columns).
+    Set up `tidy.lm` to work with "mlm" (multiple linear model) objects (those with multiple response columns).

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy` and `glance` for "biglm" and "bigglm" objects from the biglm package.
+    Added `tidy` and `glance` for "biglm" and "bigglm" objects from the biglm package.

+    !end-bullet!
+-   !begin-bullet!
--   Fixed bug in `tidy.coxph` when one-row matrices are returned
+    Fixed bug in `tidy.coxph` when one-row matrices are returned

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy.power.htest`
+    Added `tidy.power.htest`

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy` and `glance` for `summaryDefault` objects
+    Added `tidy` and `glance` for `summaryDefault` objects

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for "lme" (linear mixed effects models) from the nlme package
+    Added tidiers for "lme" (linear mixed effects models) from the nlme package

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy` and `glance` for `multinom` objects from the nnet package.
+    Added `tidy` and `glance` for `multinom` objects from the nnet package.

+    !end-bullet!

 !end-bullets-48!